adaltas/node-each/README.md

 With synchronous functions or when the concurrency mode is sequential, it behaves like `Promise.all`.
 On error, no additionnal function is scheduled for execution and the returned promise is rejected.

-With asynchronous function executed concurrently, no additionnal functions are scheduled.
-Function which are already executed will resolve or reject their promise but the result is discarded.
+With asynchronous functions executed concurrently, no additional functions are scheduled.
+Already executed functions resolves or rejects their promise but the result is discarded.

-Wether the items array is provided at initialisation or with the `call` function, the behavior is the same:
+Whether the items array is provided at initialization or with the `call` function, the behavior is the same:

 ```js
 try {